adrianskelton/adrianproject4/README.md

 - [Live Site](https://familyrecipe-66825c6657db.herokuapp.com/)
 - [GitHub Repo](https://github.com/adrianskelton/adrianproject4)

-Family Recipe is a recipe sharing website where users can upload and share recipes as well as reading others, I thought about this as I have a family recipe book from South Africa and I think it would be great to have a website where family members could share their family recipes with eachother and the world.
+Family Recipe is a recipe sharing website made for my Portfolio Project 4 for code institute, where users can upload and share recipes as well as reading recipes from other users.

-I also wanted a rating system based on the ammount of like and a comment section for recipes.
+I thought about this as I have a family recipe book from South Africa and I think it would be great to have a website where family members could share their family recipes with eachother and the world.
+I also wanted a rating system based on the ammount of likes and a comment section for recipes.
 <br>

 ## Table of contents